Germany's Social Democrats vote to approve coalition agreement | DW | 04.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany's center-left Social Democratic Party (SPD) voted Saturday to approve the new planned coalition agreement with partners the Greens and Free Democrats (FDP) during a party conference on Saturday.
+Germany's center-left Social Democratic Party (SPD) voted Saturday to approve the new coalition agreement which will see them rule together with the Greens and Free Democrats (FDP).

-A "Yes" vote was given by 598 delegates, with seven votes against the plan and three abstentions, which corresponds to a 98.8% approval rate.
+The accord received overwhelming support with 598 delegates voting for it, seven voting against the plan and three abstentions.
+That corresponds to a 98.8% approval rate.

-Prior to the vote, likely future Chancellor Olaf Scholz and party leaders Saskia Esken and Norbert Walter-Borjans spoke.
-Scholz has served as vice-chancellor under Angela Merkel and finance minister since 2018.
+Prior to the vote, likely future Chancellor Olaf Scholz, who is vice-chancellor and finance minister under Angela Merkel and finance minister, and party leaders Saskia Esken and Norbert Walter-Borjans gave speeches.

 Scholz said the COVID-19 pandemic was "the most important first task that we have to tackle, protecting the health of the citizens and fighting the pandemic with all our might."

-"A whole new campaign" was now necessary as soon as this month to improve the country's vaccination rate, booster shot rollout, he added.
+"A whole new campaign" was now necessary as soon as this month to improve the country's vaccination rate and booster shot rollout, he added.

-The speeches and vote took place with "Strict hygiene measures" at a "hybrid event," according to DW political correspondent Nina Haase-Trobridge.

-While SPD must approve the coalition deal, the other parties in the coalition must do so as well.
-The results of the votes cementing the coalition's status will come Monday.

 The new coalition has been named the "traffic light coalition" after the colors of the three parties: red for the SPD, yellow for the FDP and green for the Greens.